Darktable: Masks

+Over multiple versions, masks have been refined and now additionally to being drawn, they can be controlled parametrically, or imported from external images.
+If a module warps the image, such as lens correction or perspective correction, said warping operations will be automatically applied to masks as well, meaning that for example a gradient tracking the horizon will be rendered correctly, even after significant perspective corrections are applied.
+Parametric masks can be created by selecting any given R, G, B, and/or Lightness, Chroma and Hue value.
+They can be combined with drawn masks, such that the parameters are only evaluated in a certain area of the image.
+Masks can also be blended with different logic operators, (exclusive, inclusive, etc.) and blend modes (addition, multiply, average, etc.)

 Importing and exporting

 Raw image formats, JPEG, HDR and PFM images can be imported from disk or camera, and exported to disk, Picasa Web Albums, email, and to a simple HTML-based web gallery as JPEG, PNG, JPEG XL, TIFF, WebP, PPM, PFM and EXR images.
 Images can be exported to Wikimedia Commons using an external plugin.

 Scripting

 Darktable can be controlled by scripts written in Lua version 5.2.
 Lua can be used to define actions which Darktable should perform whenever a specified event is triggered.
 One example might be calling an external application during file export in order to apply additional processing steps outside of Darktable.

-Multi-mode histogram

-Multiple histogram types are available, all with individually selectable red, green and blue channels: linear, logarithmic and waveform (new in version 1.4).
+Scopes

+Darktable offers multiple scopes to give the user clear information about the picture they are currently editing.